 In most cases, your doctor waits until they have reviewed the information from all of your tests before they contact you.
 This is to make sure you get the correct diagnosis and that you are offered the most suitable treatment.

 Why might my results take longer than expected?

-There are many possible reasons for test results to take longer than expected.
+There are a number of possible reasons for test results to take longer than expected.
 For example:

-- The specialist looking at the test results might need a second opinion.
+- The specialist looking at the test results might need the opinion of another specialist.
 This can mean sending the samples and scan images to an expert at another hospital, particularly if you have a rare type of lymphoma.

 - The samples might need to be sent to a different laboratory for specialist tests, for example to look at the genes in lymphoma cells.